sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

         3) In the Device dropdown, select Responsive.
 Click and drag the window width until the layout changes.
         4) With the window at the width just wider than the change point, note the first number value next to the device type dropdown.
         5) Select the closest value available in the Desktop Minimum Width dropdown of the Sezzle Widget Chrome Extension, then set Desktop and Mobile alignments as applicable.
- * Reason 3: The widget's alignment is correct, but the parent element's settings are shifting the widget laterally.
+ * Reason 3: The widget's alignment is correct, but the parent element's settings are shifting the widget sideways.
     - Try to update the Widget Position.
     - Try to update the Left and Right Margin values.
 Higher margin values move the widget farther from the adjacent element, and negative margin values move the widget closer to the adjacent element in the applicable direction.